DataDog/dd-sdk-android/docs/rum_collection.md

       }
    ```

-6. (Optionnal) If you want to get timing information in Resources (such as time to first byte, DNS resolution, …), you can add the provided [Event][6] listener as follows:
+6. (Optional) If you want to get timing information in Resources (such as time to first byte, DNS resolution, etc.), you can add the provided [Event][6] listener as follows:

     ```kotlin
     val okHttpClient =  OkHttpClient.Builder()